 In the event of a mishap, knowing the steps can speed up your recovery and reduce stress.

-At Jio Insurance Broking, we don't just sell you a policy; we stand by you throughout the claim process.
+At Jio Insurance Broking, we don't just sell you a policy; we stand by you throughout the bike insurance claim process.
 Our dedicated 24/7 support team helps you navigate documentation and ensures a smooth interaction with the surveyor for the fastest possible settlement.

 Your premium is not a random number; it's a calculation of the total risk your bike represents.
 The premium is primarily based on the Own Damage (OD) premium (calculated on IDV and age) + Third-party premium (fixed by IRDAI based on engine CC) + Personal Accident Cover.